Idle Time

 What is idle time?

 Idle time is a period of time in which an asset (machine or an employee) is ready and available, but is not doing anything productive.
-This is why idle time is sometimes referred to as waiting time.
+It is sometimes referred to as waiting time.

-The reason why you want to understand and track idle time is because it points to the gap between your existing output and your theoretically maximal productivity level.
+It is crucial to understand and track idle time because it points to the gap between your existing output and your theoretical maximum productivity level.
 Simply put, every minute that your machine or employee is idle is a minute of lost productivity.

 Checklist for Creating a Preventive Maintenance Plan